ebullient/ttrpg-convert-cli/docs/README.md

 ## Initiative Tracker

-The Initiative Tracker ([git](https://github.com/javalent/initiative-tracker)/[obsidian](obsidian://show-plugin?id=initiative-tracker)) plugin for Obsidian allows you to keep track of initiative and turn order during combat encounters in tabletop role-playing games.
+The [Initiative Tracker](https://github.com/javalent/initiative-tracker) plugin for Obsidian allows you to keep track of initiative and turn order during combat encounters in tabletop role-playing games.

 - Basic Settings
     - *Optional*: Embed statblock-link content in the creature view.